ericdummer/python-starter/README.md

 A template for django apps with dev containers and docker compoase

 ## Setup
 1. Copy `.env.template` to `.env` and update any setting you choose.
-If you do change those `.evn` values, make sure the `.vscode/settings.json` is also updated.
+If you do change those `.env` values, make sure the `.vscode/settings.json` is also updated.

-Notice: The `.env` file is ignored by git.
+**Notice:** The `.env` file is ignored by git.
 2. Reload the folder in a container.
 3. If there is no bash terminal, you can add one by clicking the `+` button.
-Then run the django start project command.
+Then run the *django-admin start project* command.
 You can replace `app` with your project name if you choose
 ```bash
     django-admin startproject app
 ```